erinkelley27/ga-sample-lesson/README.md

 ## Relevant Review: Functions, Methods & Constructors

-In simplified terms, a function is a block of code that takes an input, processes that input and then produces some form of output.
-A method is a function that is attached to an object.
+In simplified terms, a **function** is a block of code that takes an input, processes that input and then produces some form of output.
+A **method** is a function that is attached to an object.
 A **constructor** is a special method that will be invoked whenever we create a new instance of an object or class.
 All three are functions,but only a constructor can be passed down to another object throught prototypal inhertiance.

 ## Example

-Let's take the example of renting a car and create an object called `car`, add properties for `engine`, `tires` and `steeringWheel`, and a method for `drive`.
+Let's take the example of renting a car and create an object called `car`, add properties for `engine`, `tires`, and a method for `drive`.

 ```
 var car = {